ImpishDeathTech/IDT-BrainFuck/README.md

  It's turned out pretty nice so far, so I thought I'd share it with the world.
 Enjoy a little product of my insanity. ;3

-Note: **Do _not_** set the cell list size under 8300 bytes, or you will get undefined behavior.
-      I will try to patch this bug in future builds.

 ### Usage:

 Type `bf` alone in the terminal to run interactive interpreter